dbcli/litecli.com/content/news/launch.md

 LiteCLI is written in python using the wonderful [prompt-toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit) library.
 It is cross-platform compatible and it is tested on Linux, MacOS and Windows.

 It is developed by a team of core devs from around the world.
-The user-friendliness is not just limited to the tool but the entire community is friendly and welcoming to newcomers.
+We are friendly and welcoming to newcomers.

 The project is lead by [Delgermurun](https://github.com/delgermurun).
 The core team constitutes [Irina Truong](https://github.com/j-bennet),